Revealing AnQiCMS navigation tag:item.NavListThe internal structure of the property and the wisdom of building multi-level menus

 {% endnavList %}

-This design philosophy perfectly fits the positioning of AnQiCMS to provide efficient, customizable, and easy-to-expand content management solutions.It closely integrates the backend navigation configuration with the flexible front-end display, empowering operators and developers to easily handle various complex content display requirements.item.NavListThe nested structure, we can not only build beautiful website menus, but also transform them into powerful tools that guide users, improve conversion rates, and optimize SEO.
+This design philosophy perfectly fits the positioning of AnQiCMS, which is committed to providing an efficient, customizable, and easily scalable content management solution.It tightly integrates the background navigation configuration with the flexible front-end display, empowering operators and developers to easily handle various complex content display needs.Through understanding and good useitem.NavListThe nested structure allows us to not only build beautiful website menus but also transform them into powerful tools for guiding users, enhancing conversion, and optimizing SEO.

 1. How many levels of nesting does AnQiCMS navigation menu support?

-AnQiCMSitem.NavListDesign supports theoretically infinite levels of nesting, because the structure of each sub-navigation item is completely consistent with its parent, and can continue to containNavList.However, from the perspective of actual user experience and website usability, the AnQiCMS backend management interface usually limits the navigation links to 2nd or 3rd level to maintain simplicity and operability.In the template, you can decide on the number of levels to render based on business requirements and design complexity, but it is generally recommended not to exceed three levels to avoid user confusion.
+AnQiCMS'item.NavListThe design supports theoretically infinite levels of nesting because the structure of each child navigation item is completely consistent with its parent, and it can continue to includeNavListHowever, from the perspective of actual user experience and website usability, the AnQiCMS backend management interface is usually limited to 2-level or 3-level navigation links for simplicity and operability.In the template, you can decide on the number of levels to render based on business requirements and design complexity, but it is usually recommended not to exceed three levels to avoid user confusion.

-How to determine if a navigation item is in the 'active' state of the current page?
+How to determine if a navigation item is the 'active' state of the current page?

-3. How can I display other dynamic content besides the submenu (such as popular articles or specific images) in a dropdown menu of a navigation item?
+3. How can I display other dynamic content besides the submenu in a navigation item dropdown (such as popular articles or specific images)?